 The Library is the Illinois Regional Archives Depository (IRAD) for Chicago and Cook County.
-It holds and services part of the city's archival materials and also maintains the historical documents for the University.
+It holds and provides access to part of the city's archival materials.
+It maintains the historical documents of Northeastern Illinois University in the University Archives.
 These materials are located on the lower level of the Library, and assistance is provided by library staff and several IRAD interns.